RetroPie/RetroPie-Docs/docs/Nintendo-DS.md

 ## Emulator: [DraStic](http://drastic-ds.com/)

 Note that while DraStic may run very well, it is currently experimental beta software.
-Any games that use the microphone will only create noise and will not use a real mirophone, Also any games in "bookmode" (e.g Brain Training) will always play rotated at 90 degrees and cannot be rotated in Drastic.
+Any games that use the microphone will only create noise and will not use a real microphone, Also any games in "bookmode" (e.g Brain Training) will always play rotated at 90 degrees and cannot be rotated in Drastic.

 ## BIOS